vmware/splinterdb/ctests/README.md

 ctest is a unit test framework for software written in C/C++.

+DO NOT include his READM.
+Write our own, and xref his README.md

 ## SplinterDB Adoption Notes

 We have adopted the CTest unit test framework to develop unit tests for SplinterDB.
+This is based on the testing framework from this uril ...

 The contents in this README are identical to the one seen [here] (https://github.com/bvdberg/ctest).
 SplinterDB specific adaptation notes are at the bottom.

+Keep it tight.
+Delete the rest ...
+Do not include png file.

+- delete license file LICENSE
+- Delete Makefile, ctest_output.png
+- Pull-in 2 lines to top of main.c and ctest.h, and ascribe ownership to that other guy.

 ---